-East of Madison Square Park is this walkway connecting the Metropolitan Life North Building to the Met Life Tower.
+East of Madison Square Park was this walkway connecting the Metropolitan Life North Building to the Met Life Tower.
 The Tower, modeled after St. Mark’s Campanile in Venice, Italy, was the world headquarters of the company until 2005.
 The North Building served as the records warehouse for the company.
-Now, both buildings are occupied by Credit Suisse, although the upper floors of the tower is in the process of being converted into the New York Edition Hotel.
+Now, both buildings are occupied by Credit Suisse, although the upper floors of the tower were converted into the New York Edition Hotel.
 As of 2020, this sky bridge has been demolished.

 International Toy Center (24th Street, just west of 5th Ave and Broadway)

-This elevated footbridge west of Madison Square Park connects two buildings of the International Toy Center, which was once the United States hub for the toy industry.
+This elevated footbridge west of Madison Square Park connected two buildings of the International Toy Center, which was once the United States hub for the toy industry.
 Although the south side building still hosts the annual American International Toy Fair, it is mostly occupied by other businesses now, including Eataly on the first floor.
 The connected building across the street is in the process of being converted into 10 Madison Square West, a luxury condo building.
 It was demolished since this article was published.

 It looks like this skybridge is being used mostly for storage at this point, not as a pedestrian walkway.